 The LDS includes the production of a Housing and Economic Development Plan Document (HED DPD), the role and purpose of which is to provide more detailed policy coverage on key issues related to the economy and housing where necessary.
-It will include relevant allocations, including housing and employment land and policies for the town centres of Clitheroe, Longridge and Whalley, as well as existing open spaces and draft settlement boundaries, which are necessary for the implementation of the Core Strategy.
+It includes relevant allocations, including housing and employment land and policies for the town centres of Clitheroe, Longridge and Whalley, as well as existing open spaces and settlement boundaries, which are necessary for the implementation of the Core Strategy.

-This document represents the Publication Version, or 'preferred option' for allocations and is the second stage of consultation in preparing the HED DPD.
-This follows on from the regulation 18 stage document that underwent public consultation for six-weeks between August and October 2016.
+This document represents the adoption version of the HED DPD.
+This follows on from the regulation 18 stage document that underwent public consultation for six-weeks between August and October 2016 and the regulation 19 stage document that underwent public consultation between April and June 2017, as well as the Examination in Public (EiP) and receipt of the Inspectors Report.